john-farina/myTamagotchi/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-To Use tamagotchi open up the website and wait for ur own Tamagotchi to hatch, when it hatches make sure to keep it happy and healthy by feeding it regularly, and playing games with it to keep it happy. <br>
-Clean ur tamagotchi after it poops and heal it when it gets sick.
-See what kind of tamagotchi yours will grow into and see how long you can get it to live.
+To use the Tamagotchi, open the site and wait for your Tamagotchi to hatch.
+Once it's born, make sure to keep it healthy and happy by feeding it regularly and playing games with it.
+It's important to clean your Tamagotchi after it poops and heal it when it becomes sick.
+As an owner, you can observe your Tamagotchi's growth and see what kind of Tamagotchi it will become.
+The goal is to extend its lifespan by providing the best possible care.

 ## What I Would Do If I Had More Time.
 If i had more time to work on this project i would add a saving functionality either with local storage or using rails as a database. <br>